YubaiTao/PersonalSite/content/post/Graph.md

       This result is not unique.
   * DFS approach
       ```
-      L ← Empty list that will contain the sorted node
+      L: Empty list that will contain the sorted node
       while exists nodes without a permanent mark do
           select an unmarked node n
           visit(n)